HHS/simpler-grants-pdf-builder/README.md

   - default `""`: this means Django will default to using a local SQLite database.

 - `DJANGO_ALLOWED_HOSTS`: Django will not run correctly on the server unless the domain is specified ahead of time.
-This env var can contain 1 domain or a comma-separated list of domains.
+This env var can contain 1 domain or a comma-separated list of domains

   - default `""`: no effect unless Django is running in production.

+- `VIEW_DOCUMENT_IPS`: Allows specific IPs access to the 'view' page for a NOFO draft, so that we can generate a PDF based on the HTML.

+  - default `""`: this means zero IPs are safelisted

 ## Build and run as a Docker container